kaungthant-w/expense-android/FAB_REMOVAL_COMPLETE.md

 # FloatingActionButton (FAB) Removal - IMPLEMENTATION COMPLETE ✅

 ## Task Overview
-Successfully removed all FloatingActionButton (FAB) components from the Android HsuPar Expense application.
+Successfully removed all FloatingActionButton (FAB) components from the Android Hsu Expense application.
 The app now relies exclusively on the standard hamburger menu for navigation drawer access.

 ## Completed Changes